 James Askew is a Vermont-based freelance journalist and writer.
 He was a contributing writer to Vermont Life magazine in 2007 to 2009 and has researched, reported and written for a wide variety of local, state, national and international publications.
 From early 2010 to late 2011, he served as a regular monthly contributor, then senior feature writer, for BuilderNews Magazine, where he wrote long-form feature articles on architecture, building science, green building, project profiles and industry trends.
 Other substantial positions James has held include close to three years—from 2008 through 2010—as a freelance business reporter for the New England Business Journals and more than two years—from 2008 to 2010—as a contributing feature writer to BG&H publications, a Chicago-based publisher of several trade magazines, including Green Building & Design, Luxury Home Living, Energy International, Canadian Builders Quarterly and several others.

 In the years leading up to his work as a journalist, James traveled extensively throughout the US and Europe.
 He lived and worked in London between 1993 and 2001, where he trained as a high-end landscape gardener, providing landscape design and botanical services to clients in and around the Clapham Common region of South London.
-He has also lived and worked in New York City, New Orleans, San Francisco, Washington D.C., and for a brief time in Eliat, Israel, on the Gulf of Aqaba, at the northeast tip of the Red Sea.
+He has also lived and worked in New York City, New Orleans, San Francisco, Washington D.C., Bar Harbor, Maine and for a brief time in Eliat, Israel, on the Gulf of Aqaba, at the northeast tip of the Red Sea.

-He returned to the US in 2001 and settled in Vermont, where for six years he worked as a carpenter and construction manager in residential construction.
+He returned to the US in 2001 and settled in Vermont, where for seven years he worked as a carpenter and construction manager in residential construction.
 In 2005, he bought an old Vermont hunting camp, which he has since converted into a country cottage and small-scale homestead.
 James is an avid vegetable and perennial gardener and raises a small flock of chickens.
 He attended Vermont’s Johnson State College from 2006 to 2008 to complete a degree in journalism and English, served for one year as the managing editor of the campus newspaper and was a fiction editor for the school’s highly acclaimed literary magazine, Green Mountain Review.
-He graduated from Johnson in May 2008 magnum cum laude, with a Departmental Award in Journalism for Academic Achievement.
+He graduated from Johnson in May 2008 magna cum laude, with a Departmental Award in Journalism for Academic Achievement.
 He began work as a full-time freelance journalist in November 2007, while completing his degree, and continues today to research and write on a broad range of topics, with a primary focus on people, places and the built environment.